 P3485

-The CMMG control mode frame is composed of CMMG control mode STF, CMMG control mode CEF, CMMG control mode SIG, CMMG control mode Data field, and possibly AGC and TRN-R/T subfields.
+The CMMG control mode PPDU is composed of CMMG control mode STF, CMMG control mode CEF, CMMG control mode SIG, CMMG control mode Data field, and possibly AGC and TRN-R/T subfields.
 This is shown in Figure 25-13 (CMMG control mode PPDU format).

 P3485L26

-The CMMG control mode frame is composed of CMMG control mode STF, CMMG control mode CEF, CMMG control mode SIG, CMMG control mode Data field, and possibly AGC and TRN-R/T subfields.
+The CMMG control mode PPDU is composed of CMMG control mode STF, CMMG control mode CEF, CMMG control mode SIG, CMMG control mode Data field, and possibly AGC and TRN-R/T subfields.
 This is shown in Figure 25-13 (CMMG control mode PPDU format).

 P3401L18, P3401L48, P3402L36

-The device shall not issue a PHY-CCA.indication(BUSY, …. until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+The device shall not issue a PHY-CCA.indication(BUSY, …. until the end of the duration indicated by the PPDU or until all conditions above are no longer satisfied.

 P3432L19, P3461L24

-MCS The MCS parameter is an enumerated type that indicates the modulation and coding scheme used in the transmission of the packet.
+MCS The MCS parameter is an enumerated type that indicates the modulation and coding scheme used in the transmission of the PPDU.
 Values are integers in the range ….

 P3433L11

-SNR This parameter indicates the SNR measured during the reception of a CDMG control mode packet.
+SNR This parameter indicates the SNR measured during the reception of a CDMG control mode PPDU.
 Values are –10 dB to 53.75 dB in 0.25 dB steps.
 N Y

-ANT_CONFIG Indicates which antenna configuration(s) is to be used throughout the transmission of the packet and when to switch between configurations.
+ANT_CONFIG Indicates which antenna configuration(s) is to be used throughout the transmission of the PPDU and when to switch between configurations.
 Values are implementation dependent.
 Y N

 P3434L11

-ROBUST_MODE This parameter incorporating with the MCS parameter is an enumerated type that indicates CDMG control mode or CDMG robust PHY mode used in the transmission of the packet.
+ROBUST_MODE This parameter incorporating with the MCS parameter is an enumerated type that indicates CDMG control mode or CDMG robust PHY mode used in the transmission of the PPDU.
 It is present if MCS index is 0.
 Values are integers in the range 0–2.

 — A CDMG ROBUST_MODE value of 0 indicates the use of CDMG control mode.